-RSNA To Host a Webinar on COVID-19 and Health Disparities
+RSNA Hosted a Webinar on COVID-19 and Health Disparities

-Topics include uncovering and tackling the higher burden of COVID-19 on specific population groups
+Topics included uncovering and tackling the higher burden of COVID-19 on specific population groups

-Speaking during the webinar will be Paul J. Rochon, MD, associate professor of radiology-interventional radiology, University of Colorado School of Medicine, Aurora, CO; and Dania Daye, MD, PhD, instructor of radiology, Massachusetts General Hospital/Harvard Medical School, Boston.
+Speaking during the webinar was Paul J. Rochon, MD, associate professor of radiology-interventional radiology, University of Colorado School of Medicine, Aurora, CO; and Dania Daye, MD, PhD, instructor of radiology, Massachusetts General Hospital/Harvard Medical School, Boston.

-RSNA is offering CME credit for both the live and online versions of this webinar.
-There is a nominal free for non-members to access the CME version of this webinar.
-Information will be provided during the webinar about how to obtain CME credit.
+RSNA is offering CME credit for the on demand version of this webinar.
+There is a nominal fee for non-members to access the CME version of this webinar.
+The webinar is also available on the RSNA YouTube channel (@RSNAtube).